Eye problems and diabetes introduction

+Here, it is important to address the risks factors that can worsen the occluded vessels.
 Smoking cessation, high blood pressure control, cholesterol management, and blood sugar control must take place in order to stop the progression of new vessels from forming into the orbit of the eye.
 These are fragile vessels that can bleed and eventually cause a clot to form in the orbit, which scars and causes detachment of the retina.
 This eventually leads to irreversible vision loss.

 Treatment of diabetic retinopathy may involve laser procedures or surgery.
 In a study of people with diabetes with early retinopathy, laser therapy to burn the fragile vessel resulted in a 50% reduction of blindness.